AlienVault-OTX/ApiV2/README.md

 # Terms and Conditions
 I make no guarantees as to the availability or veracity of results.
+Additionally, all information is provided "as is" and I disclaim all warranties.
 All access to the server is logged.